Nonparametric estimation of the preferential attachment function from one network snapshot: Conclusion

 \section{Conclusion}

-We proposed a novel method, PAFit-oneshot, for estimating the PA function nonparametrically from a single network snapshot.
+We proposed a novel method, called PAFit-oneshot, for estimating the PA function nonparametrically from a single network snapshot.
 The key to our method is a correction of a previously unnoticed bias that has a connection with post-selection inference.
 We demonstrated that PAFit-oneshot recovers the PA function reasonably well under realistic settings.
-By applying PAFit-oneshot to three real-world networks without time-resolved data, we found the first evidence for the presence of sub-linear PA in real-world, non-time-resolved network data.
+By applying PAFit-oneshot to three real-world networks without time-resolved data, we found the first evidence for the presence of sublinear PA in real-world, {one-snapshot} network data.

-On the theoretical front, there are many intriguing research directions.
-One important direction is to rigorously quantify the effect of the simulation step.
-Another interesting direction is to try to bypass the simulation step entirely.
-This would require an explicit formula that is not only calculable from one snapshot, but is also unaffected by the bias.
-A starting point may be to study the non-asymptotic properties of the $p_k$ function.